 In July 2015, the Bank's BOD approved the acquisition of all outstanding shares of Insular Savers Bank, Inc. (ISBI) with an agreed initial purchase price of P518.2 million.
 Of this purchase price, the Bank directly paid P101.2 million to the shareholders of ISBI and deposited P417.0 million with the escrow agent.
-In 2016, the agreed purchase price was increased by P82.5 million, which remained unpaid and recognized as part of Account payable under Accrued Expenses and Other

-Liabilities in the 2016 statement of financial position.
-As of June 30, 2017 and December 31, 2016, the Bank has already released from the escrow fund the amount of P252.9 million and P105.1 million, respectively, as payment to the ISBI shares.
-As of June 30, 2017, the acquisition is still subject to BSP approval.
-Pending such approval, the total purchase price of P600.7 million is initially presented as part of Other investments under Other Resources.
+In 2016, the agreed purchase price was increased by P82.5 million, which remained unpaid and recognized as part of Account payable under Accrued Expenses and Other Liabilities in the 2016 statement of financial position.
+As of March 31, 2017 and December 31, 2016, the Bank has already released from the escrow fund the amount of P252.9 million and P105.1 million, respectively, as payment to the ISBI shares.
+As of March 31, 2017, the acquisition is still subject to BSP approval.
+Pending such approval, the total purchase price of P600.7 million is initially presented as part of Other investments under Other Resources fully paid by the Bank in 2015.
+As of March 31, 2017, the transaction is still subject to BSP approval.
+Pending such approval, the total purchase price of P68.8 million is initially presented as part of Other investments under Other Resources.